A Little Princess: Plot

-After some time, Sara's eleventh birthday is celebrated at Miss Minchin's with a lavish party, attended by all her friends and classmates.
+Four years later, Sara's eleventh birthday is celebrated at Miss Minchin's with a lavish party.
 Just as it ends, Miss Minchin learns of Captain Crewe's unfortunate demise due to jungle fever.
-Furthermore, prior to his death, the previously wealthy captain had lost his entire fortune; a close friend from his schoolboy days had persuaded him to cash in his investments and deposit the proceeds to develop a network of diamond mines.
-The scheme fails, and the preteen Sara is left an orphan and a pauper, with no other family and nowhere to go.
-Miss Minchin is left with a sizable unpaid bill for Sara's school fees and luxuries, including her birthday party.
-Infuriated and pitiless, she takes away all of Sara's possessions (except for some old frocks and her doll, Emily), makes her live in a cold and poorly furnished attic, and forces her to earn her keep by working as a servant.
-She also forces Sara to wear frocks much too short for her, with her thin legs peeking out of the brief skirts.
+Furthermore, the previously wealthy captain had lost his entire fortune by investing in a friend's diamond mines.
+Preteen Sara is left an orphan and a pauper with nowhere to go, while Miss Minchin is left with a sizable debt for Sara's school fees and luxuries.
+Infuriated and pitiless, yet aware of the reputational damage to the school if she turns Sara out, Miss Minchin takes away all of Sara's possessions (except for an old black frock and her doll, Emily), and makes her live in a cold and poorly furnished attic, forcing her to earn her keep by working as a servant.